Neutrinomic/NTC/README.md

 ## Topping up ⚡🔋⚡

+Warning: You need to send above 0.2 NTC or it will be ignored.

+Fee: 0.1NTC is charged when topping up.

 When you send NTC to the given text ICRC top-up address, the NTC will be burned and the canister will receive cycles.

 The canister top-up address is permanent.
 You can publish it on your website for others to top up your canisters with a transaction from their wallets.